needle-wang/sqlmap-gtk/README.md

 support linux, test on Mint 20, kali 2020.4
 [sqlmap-wx](https://github.com/needle-wang/sqlmap-wx) on win, which needs to improve.
 sqlmap has port to python3.
-don' use python2 any more please.
+don't use python2 any more please.

 #### SCREENSHOT
 ![screenshot](https://github.com/needle-wang/sqlmap-gtk/blob/master/screenshots/sqlmap-ui1.png)